Representative families for matroid intersections, with applications to location, packing, and covering problems: Representative families for matroid intersections

-\looseness=-1 \spmc{} is a generalization of the \textsc{Matroid Parity} and \textsc{Matroid Matching} problems introduced by \citet{Law76}: in these problems, there is only one input matroid and all input sets have size exactly two.
-In \textsc{Matroid Parity}, they are additionally required to be pairwise disjoint.
-Both problems are solvable in polynomial\hyp time on linear matroids, but not on general matroids \cite[Section 43.9]{Sch03}. \citet{LSV13} studied approximation algorithms for the variant \textsc{Matroid Hypergraph Matching} with one input matroid and unweighted (but possibly intersecting) input sets.
-Finally, \citet{Mar09} and \citet{LMPS18} obtained fixed\hyp parameter tractability results for \textsc{Matroid \(\gamma\)-Parity}, where one has only one input matroid and pairwise non\hyp intersecting unweighted sets of size~\(\gamma\) in the input.
+Intuitively, a representative of some set family~\(\cS\) for a matroid~\(M\) is a subfamily~\(\cSs\subseteq\cS\) such that, if \(\cS\)~contains a set~\(X\) that can be extended to a basis of~\(M\) by adding adding a set~$Y$, then \(\cSs\) contains a set~$\widehat X$ that can also be extended to a basis of~$M$ by adding~$Y$.
+Herein, the representative~$\cSs$ may be significantly smaller than the original family~$\cS$, so that algorithms can gain a speed\hyp up by working on~$\cSs$ instead of~$\cS$.

-We generalize the fixed\hyp parameter algorithms of \citet{Mar09} and \citet{LMPS18} to \spmc{}.
-Both are based on \emph{representative families}: intuitively, a representative~\(\cSs\) of some family~\(\cS\) for a matroid~\(M\) ensures that, if \(\cS\)~contains a set~\(S\) that can be extended to a basis of~\(M\), then \(\cSs\) also contains such a set that is ``as least as good'' as~\(S\).
-To solve \spmc{} (and later \mdmc{}), we generalize this concept to representative families for matroid \emph{intersections}:
+\citet{Mar09} first used representative families in randomized fixed\hyp parameter algorithms for the NP-hard \textsc{Matroid Intersection} problem, where the task is to decide whether a set is independent in several given matroids.
+Representative families have subsequently been generalized to weighted sets by \citet{FLPS16} and their construction has been derandomized by \citet{LMPS18}.
+We generalize this concept to representative families for matroid \emph{intersections}: